Energy Team and community leaders hosting a gamified training session in Dromiskin. Image Credit: Energy Team

 The successes of the group were recognised when Energy Team received the Most Inspiring Sustainable Energy Community award in 2020.

-Witnessing the community assets improve first-hand increases interest further.
+Witnessing first-hand the community assets improve is seen to increase interest further.
 Examples act as a powerful promotional and information tool.

 Even Elizabeth, now an advocate of retrofitting, was initially unfamiliar with the technology.
 She learnt a lot by visiting the sites.